The Roadrunner - Bird

 - Its carnivorous habits offer it a large supply of very moist food.

 It reabsorbs water from its feces before excretion.

 - A nasal gland eliminates excess salt, instead of using the urinary tract like most birds.

 - It reduces its activity 50% during the heat of midday.

 Its extreme quickness allows it to snatch a humming bird or dragonfly from midair.

 The roadrunner inhabits open, flat or rolling terrain with scattered cover of dry brush, chaparral or other desert scrub.

 The roadrunner feeds almost exclusively on other animals, including insects, scorpions, lizards, snakes, rodents and other birds.
 Up to 10 % of its winter diet may consist of plant material due to the scarcity of desert animals at that time of the year.

 Because of its lightening quickness, the roadrunner is one of the few animals that preys upon rattlesnakes.
-Using its wings like a matador's cape, it snaps up a coiled rattlesnake by the tail, cracks it like a whip and repeatedly slams its head against the ground till dead.
+Using its wings like a matador's cape, it snaps up a coiled rattlesnake by the head, repeatedly slams its head against the ground till dead.

 It then swallows its prey whole, but is often unable to swallow the entire length at one time.
 This does not stop the roadrunner from its normal routine.
 It will continue to meander about with the snake dangling from its mouth, consuming another inch or two as the snake slowly digests.